 Or when I am on the road, because I was driving along the highway when it’d hit me that I miss football.
 It took me the entire afternoon to realize I was not dreaming, not caught in some alternate universe where I took a wrong turn.
 When the moment finally passed, it only escalated into asking myself questions I thought I knew the answer to.
 How hypocritical must I have been to denounce a fellow teammate for leaving only to find myself in the same shoes.
 Denial, I was in denial, loathing myself on my own abundance of selfishness and anger and stupidity.
 And for the next two hours, I drove.
 Just me and the road, rwo hours up and down, just thinking in silence.
 Crossed the bridge to Seattle, made my way back across the Puget Sound so I can turn around again.
 Just a 17-year-old kid looking for an answer.
 All I found was gray.
 You can make yourself crazy thinking about it.
 And you know what?
 I almost did.

-About the Author (Author Profile)Mike is probably the only guy you'll see studying Elementary Education in SED.
-He is from Washington (the State) and a avid football fan, so don't be surprised to see him bunkered down by the television on Sunday afternoons.
-He's likes music, long naps, movies, Doctor Who, video games, and making people feel great, though not altogether at once.
-If he is not writing here, he's probably busy writing for the Seahawks Blog Field Gulls or cooking something exotic.
+About the Author (Author Profile)Mike is a junior currently studying Elementary Education in SED.
+He is from Washington (the State) and a avid football fan, so don't be surprised to see him bunkered down by the television on Sundays.
+He's likes music, long naps, movies, Doctor Who, video games, and making people feel great (though not altogether at once).
+If he is not writing here, he's probably busy posting for the Seahawks Blog Field Gulls or cooking something exotic.
 Follow his Twitter @karatemanchan37.
 You have been warned.

 Sites That Link to this Post

 - Another Football Story | Culture Shock | April 25, 2014